 I am a writer currently getting my BA in English and Theatre Arts at Rowan University.
 I am an avid reader and news junkie with an interest ranging from politics to the latest app innovation to the incredible developments happening in the automotive industry, like Apple Car.
 My passion for writing comes from a desire to tell stories in any fashion.
 I love all things social media, but especially twitter.

-I have a Bachelor's in computer science from New York City College of Technology.
+I got my Bachelors in Computer Science from New York City College of Technology.
 My fascination with Android began when I realized Samsung was decent at hardware and subpar at software.
 I've now been building, developing, and modifying Android for six years.

 I am a junior at Rice University studying cognitive sciences and sociology with a passion for writing.
 My fascination with science and technology began at a young age and has played a huge part in my life.
 As a science news junkie, I'm constantly searching the web for the newest Apple announcements, Tesla updates, and alerts from the CDC.